No laughing matter: Japan's manga comics boldly tackle Fukushima

 This unleashed a flood of angry comments from Fukushima residents to Abe and other cabinet ministers, who called for people to use “correct” information, in turn setting off discussions about free speech and government cover-ups.

-“Of course manga are written so they’re easy to understand in one glance, which does make it possible for things to be taken wrong and rumors to be born,” Yoshimura said.
+“Of course manga are written so they’re easy to understand in one glance, which does make it possible for things to be taken wrong and rumours to be born,” Yoshimura said.

-The editor of the manga apologies for some word choices but remained unrepentant about running it, citing fading interest in Fukushima and the need for more discussion about the issue.
+The editor of the manga apologised for some word choices but remained unrepentant about running it, citing fading interest in Fukushima and the need for more discussion about the issue.

 “In addition, people still aren’t really settled in what they think about Fukushima,” said Kaoru Endo, a sociology professor at Tokyo’s Gakushuin University.
 “They remain uneasy because they feel that ... a lot hasn’t yet been revealed.”